VeriBlock/nodecore-releases/README.md

 ##  0.1.4

-* Updated Ports: 10500 = MainNet, 10501 = TestNet.
+* Updated RPC Ports: TestNet = 10501, MainNet (once it launches) will be 10500.
 When connecting with the NC_CLI to testnet, now use 10501 instead of 10500!
+* Updated P2P Ports: TestNet = 6501, MainNet (once it launches) will be 6500.
+If you copied your nodecore.properties file from a previous version, please update "peer.external.hosts" to 6501.
+If you did not copy the nodecore.properties file, then no action required.
 * The send command now treats the configured fee as the FEE-PER-BYTE to account for the new possibility of a transaction being more than one size in bytes.
 Consider changing your transactions fees accordingly (NC_CLI has the settxfee command).

 ### PoW Miner